dani763f/website/_projects/aurora.md

 {% include elements/figure.html image="https://raw.githubusercontent.com/dani763f/website/main/images/aurora/expo.png" caption="The expo stand used for showcasing the game" %}

 One common piece of feedback was the desire for more customization options within the app.
 Users wanted to be able to personalize their avatars and the environments they interacted with.
-In Summary, the AURORA project was a learning experience in how the design process can be messy, and that sometimes failure is necessary in order to validate ones own assumptions.
-Additionally, i found the amount of divergent thinking in the process super exciting especially while working simultaneously with the more rigid constraints found in the body of literature on the topic.
 <br>

 <p class="text-center">